Basic Whole Roasted Chicken

 Instructions

-- Place chicken on a flat surface.
-Drizzle the lemon olive oil and rub it all over the skin.
-Season generously inside and out with salt and pepper.
-Place scallions, garlic, rosemary, parsley, thyme and lemon/lime inside the cavity.
-Carefully place the chicken breast side up in cast-iron skillet.
+- Season: Place the chicken on a flat surface.
+Drizzle it with flavored lemon olive oil and rub the oil all over the skin.
+Season generously both inside and out with salt and pepper.

-- Remove skillet from oven and carefully turn chicken over.
-Increase the oven temperature to 400 degrees F and place chicken back in the oven for an additional 10 minutes.
+- Crisp skin: Remove the skillet from the oven and carefully turn the chicken over.
+Increase the oven temperature to 400°F (200°C) and roast for an additional 10 minutes to crisp up the skin.

-- Remove the chicken from the oven and place on a cutting board.
-Let it rest about 15 to 20 minutes before carving.
+- Rest: Remove the chicken from the oven and place it on a cutting board.
+Let it rest for 15-20 minutes before carving.
+This allows the juices to redistribute throughout the meat, ensuring a moist and flavorful chicken.

 Notes